Café Zorba is a very popular pizzeria located in El Poblado in Medellín. It has some excellent vegetarian thin-crust pizza cooked in a brick oven.

 The Best Pizzerias in Medellín

-We have looked at 11 of the best pizzerias in the Medellín metro area with very good pizzas.
+We have looked at 12 of the best pizzerias in the Medellín metro area in detail, which have very good pizzas.

 - Ammazza – a popular chain of three pizzerias in Medellín with excellent thin-crust pizzas.